-4 | CONDITIONS (as defined in legislation and by Welsh Assembly Government consent)
+4 CONDITIONS (as defined in legislation and by Welsh Assembly Government consent)

 - Where the value of the property has been increased as a result of the adaptation funded through DFG, the Council reserves the right to impose standard two year post conditions - When an applicant has already received a DFG for adaptations at the main residence, the Council reserves the right to only consider a subsequent adaptation of the same nature, at another property under exceptional circumstances.
-The presumption will be against funding essentially the same work on two properties for the same person. - Where the value of the grant is greater than £5,000 and the grant applicant has a qualifying owner's interest, the Council may demand the repayment by the grant recipient of such part of the grant that exceeds £5,000 (but may no demand an amount in excess of £10,000) IF the grant recipient sells the property within 10 years of the certified date of completion.
+The presumption will be against funding essentially the same work on two properties for the same person. - Where the value of the grant is greater than £5,000 and the grant applicant has a qualifying owner's interest, the Council may demand the repayment by the grant recipient of such part of the grant that exceeds £5,000 (but may no demand an amount in excess of £10,000) IF the grant recipient sells the property within 10 years of the certified date of completion. - A warranty period will be included as part of the grant sum (this will vary depending upon the apparatus).
+Once the warranty period has expired, the maintenance and servicing of the apparatus becomes the responsibility of the grant applicant. - The Council will not be responsible for the removal of any apparatus when no longer required, nor will any making good requests be considered.

-NOTE The Council's nominated appeals panel will consider the reasons for the sale and in exceptional circumstances waive this post condition.
+NOTE The Council's nominated appeals panel\ will consider the reasons for the sale and in exceptional circumstances waive this post condition.

-See page 29 for definition of the Nominated Appeals Panel
+\ See page 31 for definition of the Nominated Appeals Panel